ethanSanchezD/ChallengeFokus/README.md

 ## Acknowledgments

 * Thanks to [Alura-Latam](https://www.aluracursos.com/?gclid=CjwKCAjwtuOlBhBREiwA7agf1rdySFIHX-ybAQ678Q779VPf4w5GhYMG21A5x9yPvKdORnMzIWK3DBoC6UAQAvD_BwE)
-  and [Oracle](https://www.oracle.com/mx/) for give me the oportunity of being part of this FrontEnd BootCamp, every day I am leraning something knew and getting closer to my goals.
+  for give me the oportunity of being part of this FrontEnd BootCamp, every day I am leraning something knew and getting closer to my goals.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>